-In its efforts to improve the school nutrition environment, promote student health, and reduce childhood obesity, Flippin Schools will adhere to the Arkansas Rules Governing Nutrition and Physical Activity Standards and Body Mass Index for Age Assessment Protocols in Arkansas Public Schools (August 2007 To promote nutrition, physical activity, and other school based activities that will improve student wellness, the District has established the following goals.
+In its efforts to improve the school nutrition environment, promote student health, and reduce childhood obesity, Flippin Schools will adhere to the ADE Rules Governing Nutrition and Physical Activity Standards and Body Mass Index for Age Assessment Protocols.
+To promote nutrition, physical activity, and other school based activities that will improve student wellness, the District has established the following goals.
 1

-- Appoint a district school health coordinator (designated district official) who shall be responsible for ensuring that each school fulfills the requirements of this policy;-2 - Implement a grade appropriate nutrition education program that will develop an awareness of and appreciation for nutrition and physical activity throughout the curriculum (Wellness Policy Component #1: 7.0 Nutrition Education); - Enforce physical education requirements by engaging students in healthy levels of vigorous physical activity under the supervision of a certified highly qualified physical education teacher (Wellness Policy Component #1: 9.0 Physical Education and Physical Activity Standards);
+- Appoint a district school health coordinator (designated district official) who shall be responsible for ensuring that each school fulfills the requirements of this policy;-2 - 2.
+Implement a grade appropriate nutrition education program that will develop an awareness of and appreciation for nutrition and physical activity throughout the curriculum; - 3.
+Enforce physical education requirements by engaging students in healthy levels of vigorous physical activity; - 4.
+Strive to improve the quality of physical education curricula and increase the training of physical education teachers; - 5.
+Follow the Arkansas Physical Education and Health Education Frameworks in grades K-12;